- Medical Students

 - Apply Here

-Recognizing the need for orthopedic services, Seton Hall University School of Health & Medical Sciences, St. Joseph’s Health, and affiliated institutions offer an integrated five-year training program for orthopaedic residents.
+Recognizing the need for orthopedic services, St. Joseph’s University Medical Center offers a five-year training program for orthopaedic residents.
 This program provides training that covers the multi-subspecialty disciplines of orthopedic surgery.
 The program includes a balance of clinical experience in trauma, sports medicine, spinal reconstruction, joint reconstructive surgery, children orthopedics, hand surgery, and orthopedic oncology, with emphasis in basic science and research.